 the aperture blog: web-only reviews, interviews, essays, and foundation news

-Images from the finissage of Prix Pictet: Power at Aperture Gallery.
+Images from the opening reception of The Sochi Project at Aperture Gallery.

 Aperture, a not-for-profit foundation, connects the photo community and its audiences with the most inspiring work, the sharpest ideas, and with each other—in print, in person, and online.